Skip to main content

 Accessing logs

-Kibana on Cloud Platform
+OpenSearch on Cloud Platform

 To view the logs for a specific app:

-2. Select Add a filter.
+2. Select Add filter.

 3. Select kubernetes.namespace_name.